 Our focus is on single vineyard Pinot Noir from cool sites which we believe have the potential to make the utmost stellar wines in all of Oregon.
 Our Pinot Noir fruit comes from Diane Nemarniki’s pristine estate vineyard in the Chehalem Mountains AVA.
 This sustainably dry farmed vineyard is meticulous and Diane hand tends to her vines as if they were her own children.
 At 750 ft elevation this site is on Loess soil (wind-blown silty loam) called Laurelwood which produces wines with rich red fruits and earthiness.

-The 2013 Pinot Noir was handpicked the first week of October and carefully sorted both in the vineyard and on the sorting table.
-Cold soak was just a few days with this vintage due to the delicateness of the condition of the grapes.
+The grapes were handpicked the first week of October and carefully sorted both in the vineyard and on the sorting table.
+A four day cold soak allows for up front extraction and then a long slow fermentation.
 Once primary fermentation was completed the wine went into 33% new French Oak barrels for an eleven month elevage.
-It was bottled unfined and unfiltered.
+It was bottled in August and released in May 2016.

 Varietal: Pinot Noir – 100%

 Vineyard: Nemarniki Vineyard

 Aging: 11 Months in new 33 % French Oak